rgilgeous19/Module1_kickstarter_challenge/README.md

   ### _Purpose_
-      The overview of the project is to create two new analyses for Louise's play.The purpose of the project is to analyze and determine whether there are specific factors to make a project's campaign successful.  determine if different plays have been more successful, failed or canceled based on their launche date or by the goals set in the plays.
+      The overview of the project is to create two new analyses for Louise's play.The purpose of the project is to analyze and determine whether there are specific factors to make a project's campaign successful and to determine if different plays have been more successful, failed or canceled based on their launche date or by the goals set in the plays.

 ## Analysis and Challenges